tajbirahmed143/KiddoShield-Technologies/README.md

-## Our Commitment
-Our commitment to child safety goes beyond technology.
-We're dedicated to empowering parents and caregivers with the tools and knowledge they need to create safe spaces for children to explore, learn, and play.
-Our journey is guided by the principles of vigilance, education, and customization.

 ## What We Offer
 - **Advanced Safety Technology:** Our system incorporates state-of-the-art technology, including the integration of the AlexNet and YOLO models, to detect potential hazards.